siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

         {tid:<txn_ID>}

-  - The transaction ID is a number from 1 - 1,000,000 (will increase to 4B) (Zero is considered "no ID")
+  - The transaction ID is a number from 1 - 1,000,000.
+Zero is considered "no ID". _(Note: range will be increased to 4 billion)_
-  - If a transaction ID is present tid:NNNN will be provided in the response to that command
+  - If transaction ID is present it will be returned in the `r` response for that command
   - A lone tid (with no command) will simply be returned in the response when it is processed
   - Examples: